 In his earlier roles, Vish managed financial analysis for (CSR pioneer) Gap apparel's global logistics division, in the US.
 Prior to Equal Innovation, he was the Head of Business Navigation at Holisol Logistics, in a general management capacity, and also helped Holisol close a $10M VC funding deal.
 In 2013, Vish moved to rural Tamil Nadu to start a venture with a triple-bottom-line, which developed his understanding of the challenges of India’s invisible rural poor.
 Vish has an MBA from the Sam M Walton College of Business at the University of Arkansas, and received his B Com. from the University of Madras.

-Nish Acharya is CEO of Equal Innovation Consulting, a firm that consults with some of the world’s leading universities, governments, foundations and companies to assist them with innovation, entrepreneurship and globalization strategies.
-Mr. Acharya is currently leading a social enterprise investment fund for the Calvert Foundation, serving as a Senior Fellow with the Center for American Progress and as a Visiting Fellow with Gateway House: The Indian Council on Global Relations, and as a contributor to Forbes.
+Nish Acharya is CEO of Equal Innovation Consulting, and consults with some of the world’s leading universities, governments, foundations and companies to assist them with innovation, entrepreneurship and globalization strategies.
+Nish Acharya is also currently assisting Harvard University & the Brigham & Women's Hospital with the Stepping Strong Center for Trauma Innovation.
+He also serves as a Senior Fellow with the Center for American Progress and as a Visiting Fellow with Gateway House: The Indian Council on Global Relations, and as a contributor to Forbes.

 Nish is also the author “The India-US Partnership: $1 Trillion By 2030” the path-breaking book recently published by Oxford University Press.
 In the book, Acharya lays out a roadmap for a relationship between the United States and India that is focused economic and societal development through innovation, entrepreneurship and building the capabilities of institutions in the United States and India to operate more effectively.
 Scaling this relationship, Acharya believes, is one of the most important undertakings for both nations in the 21st century.